moby/moby/docs/articles/systemd.md

 # Control and configure Docker with systemd

 Many Linux distributions use systemd to start the Docker daemon.
-This document shows a few examples of how to customise Docker's settings.
+This document shows a few examples of how to customize Docker's settings.

 ## Starting the Docker daemon